Targeted Risk Analysis in PCI DSS: Understanding Requirement 12.3.2

 How to Implement a Targeted Risk Analysis for PCI DSS Compliance

 Assess the specific risks associated with the customized approach.
-Identify potential threats, vulnerabilities, and impacts to cardholder data and business operations.
-This process should involve input from various stakeholders, including IT, security, legal, and business teams.
+Identify the assets being protected, relevant threats, vulnerabilities, likelihood, impact and the way customized controls reduce risk to cardholder data and business operations.
+This process should involve input from relevant stakeholders, including IT, security, compliance, legal and business teams.

 Create a Controls Matrix: